 One of this machine’s only downsides is that it’s a little noisy, except when it comes to letting you know it’s done brewing, so you will have to check in on it.

 Gaggia Brera Super-Automatic Espresso Machine

-The price point for this machine is on the upper end as far as this list goes, but in the realm of espresso machines it’s actually closer to a mid-range price.
-The biggest difference between this machine and the other ones on the list is that it has a ceramic (not steel) burr grinder.
-So with proper maintenance, this grinder will perform well for far longer than a stainless steel one.
-It also automatically adjusts the rpm and grind time to best suit your blend.
+This machine’s price point is on the upper end of this list, but in the realm of espresso machines, it’s actually closer to a mid-range price.
+The biggest difference between the Gaggia Brera machine and the others on the list is that it has a ceramic (not steel) burr grinder.

+Ceramic burrs can hold the sharpness of their edges for longer than steel burrs.
+So, with proper maintenance, this grinder will perform well for far longer than a stainless steel one.
+It also automatically adjusts the RPM and grind time to best suit your blend.

 Burr or Blade?

 Burr is the way to go here, hands down.
 Blade grinders are less likely to produce consistent grounds, which results in uneven or sub-par flavor extraction.
 On the other hand, burr grinders guarantee all of your grounds will be the same size, optimizing the resulting flavor and giving you the delicious coffee you crave.

 Ceramic or Steel?

 Most built-in and electric grinders use steel blades for two reasons, the main one being that ceramic doesn’t hold up well against sharp, sudden impacts.
 So, if there are foreign bits of not-coffee in your beans (which is pretty common), they can easily damage the grinder.